ON THE ROAD ARIZONA

 The Chip was destroyed by a Thanksgiving Day fire in 2015 but it was rebuilt and a new building opened about a year later.

-Cave Creek comes alive at night with music and dancing at Harold's Cave Creek Corral and the Chip, but don't miss out on the hiking in the daytime.
-Black Mountain has a steep trail that takes a good hour to ascend and the Spur Cross Ranch Conservation Area has good hiking on flatter terrain.
+Cave Creek comes alive at night with music and dancing at Harold's and the Buffalo Chip.
+Don't miss out on hiking in the daytime.
+Black Mountain has a steep trail that takes an hour to ascend.
+The summit offers great views of Cave Creek and Carefree.

 Elevation: 2,183